remy/remysharp.com/public/blog/please-disable-javascript-to-view-this-site.md

 But is this bad for Heydon's web site?
 I doubt it.
 For one, our web sites, our online personas are goldfish in an ocean that is the web.
 I'm pretty confident that most of the readers of my own blog have never seen my business web site (or are even aware it exists) - those who do visit it are going there with intention.
 I suspect that's the case for heydonworks.com also.

 If anything it shows that Heydon knows what he's doing.
-Probably more so that the developers bashing out the websites that leave my browser hanging or chewing up my phone's battery.
+Probably more so than the developers bashing out the websites that leave my browser hanging or chewing up my phone's battery.

 ## An interesting lesson on JavaScript